-What NOT to put down the toilet, drain or garbage disposal
+Do not put the following items down the toilet, drain or garbage disposal.

 - Fats, oils or grease from cooking, cars or lawnmowers